Generic balanced synchrony patterns in network dynamics: Introduction

-The main study of the present article concerns the synchrony patterns that may be satisfied by the solutions of the differential system.
-In previous works, this question is often restricted to the study of the rigid patterns, that are synchrony patterns observed in a periodic orbit and robust with respect to perturbations of the vector field, see Section \ref{sect_discuss_rigid}.
-The fact that the rigid synchrony patterns must be balanced has been conjectured in \cite{JT} and \cite{SP}.
-The first proofs have been given in \cite{SP,GRW,GRW2} but they are only partial as noticed in the appendix of \cite{Stewart_eq}.
-Corrected proofs of the rigid synchrony conjecture are given in \cite{GST,Stewart_eq} for equilibria and in \cite{Stewart} for periodic orbits (see also \cite{GS3}), but with the assumptions that these orbits are hyperbolic.
-The hyperbolicity is known to be generic in the whole class of all ODEs: this is part of the famous Kupka-Smale property, see for example \cite{PM} or any handbook of dynamical systems.
-But the problem is that it is not known to be generic inside the particular class of coupled cells networks.
-Thus, it is not clear if the results of \cite{GST,Stewart_eq,Stewart} are general or have too strong assumptions.
-However, we acknowledge that these previous works already contain almost all the ideas that we will use to tackle the difficulties coming from the geometry of coupled cells networks.
+The present article studies the synchrony patterns that the solutions of the differential system may satisfy, see \cite{Wang}, \cite{Stewart_nature} or \cite{GS_book} for several examples of applications.
+In previous studies, this question has often been limited to an analysis of rigid patterns, which are synchronous patterns observed in a periodic orbit that are robust with respect to perturbations of the vector field, see Section \ref{sect_discuss_rigid}.
+The fact that the rigid synchrony patterns must be balanced has been conjectured in \cite{GS2,JT,SP}.
+The first proofs have been given in \cite{SP,GRW,GRW2} but they are only partial as underlined in the appendix of \cite{Stewart_eq}, see also \cite{Stewart}.
+Corrected proofs of the rigid synchrony conjecture are given in \cite{Stewart_eq} for equilibria and in \cite{Stewart} for periodic orbits (see also \cite{GS3}), but with the assumptions that these orbits are hyperbolic.
+Hyperbolicity is known to be generic within the entire class of all ODEs: this is part of the famous Kupka-Smale property, see for instance \cite{PM} or any handbook of dynamical systems.
+But the problem is that it is not known to be generic within the specific class of coupled cell networks.
+Thus, it is unclear whether the results of \cite{Stewart_eq,Stewart} are general or rely on too strong assumptions.
+However, we acknowledge that these previous works already contain almost all the ideas that we will use to tackle the difficulties coming from the geometry of coupled cell networks.
+As explained above, these ideas have been developed independently of \cite{Maxime}.

 To be able to skip the assumption of hyperbolicity, we have to use the transversality theorems, also known as Sard-Smale theorems or Thom's theorems.
 These tools have been developed to prove generic results in geometry and in dynamical systems, see \cite{Abraham-Robbin,PM,Sard,Thom1,Thom2}.
 We will use here the version introduced by Henry in \cite{Henry}, see Section \ref{sect-trans}.
-In our previous work \cite{RJ}, we already use these techniques to prove the generic absence of synchrony in the case of fully inhomogeneous networks, that are networks with no imposed symmetries.
-The present article extends the arguments to the case of networks with symmetries.
-In this sense, the present work can be seen as a direct combination of \cite{RJ} and \cite{Stewart}.
+In the previous work \cite{RJ}, the first author already used these techniques to prove the generic absence of synchrony in the case of fully inhomogeneous networks, that are networks with no imposed symmetries.
+The PhD thesis \cite{Maxime} and the present article extend the arguments to the case of networks with symmetries.